stomioka/ucum/readme.md

   2. No MW found for LOINC Part Number LPxxxx for LOINC code yyyy<br>
     This updates allow us to investigate issues without browsing LOINC.

-* The list of MW for the LOINC-component-part  was extended
+* The list of MW for the LOINC-component-part  was extended.

-The findings are summarized [here](https://stomioka.github.io/ucum/docs/ucum_201905-test-large-sample-update.html).
+The findings from the third evaluation are summarized [here](https://stomioka.github.io/ucum/docs/ucum_201905-test-large-sample-update.html).